 Matters arising - Coronavirus: in light of the current pandemic, GP asked all colleagues to please think about how our decisions may impact, or be impacted by, the ongoing Coronavirus situation.
-We're already aware of one project asking to postpone loan repayments to SELEP (due to their business's cashflow being affected), and no doubt more companies, particularly small businesses, will be affected as the situation develops further.
-A £500m hardship fund is being made available, but perhaps SELEP could also look to join up some LEP money with other funding to offer help to small businesses at risk.
+We're already aware of one project asking to postpone loan repayments to SELEP due to their business's cashflow being affected, and no doubt more companies, particularly small businesses, will be affected as the situation develops.
+A £500m hardship fund is being made available, but perhaps SELEP could also look to join up LEP money with other funding to help small businesses at risk (GP and RD agreed to explore with SELEP an approach made by LDBG to expand loan provision to suffering businesses).
 We know that the Government will be considering further steps over the coming days and weeks as restrictions on peoples' movement are brought into effect - such as business rates relief, changes to statutory sick pay, loans and even cash grants to businesses.
-In such a rapidly changing situation, the most sensible and appropriate approach for us all is signpost people to the Gov.UK website, and support each other as best we can.
+In such a rapidly changing situation, the most sensible and appropriate approach for us all is signpost people to the Gov.UK website and the South East Business Hub which provides information on Coronavirus and the national and local programmes of support available.
+In addition we must simply support each other as best we can.